When to start

 Leash training (socialisation, exercise & mental stimulation)

-During walks socialisation can take place at a natural pace for your puppy to absorb information in a way that doesn’t overwhelm, intimidate or scare.
+During walks socialisation can take place at a natural pace for your puppy to absorb information in a way that doesn’t overwhelm, intimidate or scare as can sometimes happen in a group setting.
 New environments and different stimuli are encountered in ways in which your puppy will come to experience them during adulthood.

 Leash training encourages relaxed and enjoyable walks for both puppy and owner.
 Because of the ongoing socialisation with the big world outside their garden, your puppy will learn to happily walk past dogs behind gates without having a bad reaction as many dogs do and will not pull you along during the walk.